Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Colorado and its opponents have combined for 46.5 points -- this matchup's over/under -- just two times this year.
+- Colorado and its opponents have scored at least 46.5 points just twice this year.

-- Arizona's games have gone over 46.5 points in three of five chances this season.
+- Saturday's total is 15.9 points higher than the combined 30.6 PPG average of the two teams.

-- The two teams combine to score 30.6 points per game, 15.9 less than the total in this contest.
+- The 55.4 points per game these two squads have surrendered to opponents this season are 8.9 more than the 46.5 over/under in this contest.

-- These two squads surrender a combined 55.4 points per game, 8.9 more than this contest's over/under.

-- The Buffaloes and their opponents have scored an average of 48.9 points per game in 2021, 2.4 more than Saturday's total.
+- Buffaloes games this season feature an average total of 48.9 points, a number 2.4 points higher than Saturday's over/under.

-- In 2021, games involving the Wildcats have averaged a total of 54.6 points, 8.1 more than the set over/under in this contest.

 Colorado Stats and Trends